samuelorlato/covid-19-live-stats/README.md

 - [x] Get global covid-19 data
 - [ ] Data and chart real time update while user stay in website
 - [x] User can select the country to see info (together with frontend)
-- [ ] Register to receive notifications with the user's country information every 15 minutes
+- [ ] Register to receive notifications with the user's country information every 1 hour

 Frontend:
 - [x] Geral structure